 Journalists have a special responsibility during hurricanes and other severe weather situations with potentially wide impacts to be accurate and to be measured in the tone of their coverage.
 Newsrooms need to prepare in advance to establish expectations for hurricane coverage.
-As Hurricane Michael approaches Florida, newsrooms should review RTDNA’s coverage guidelines for hurricanes and natural disasters.
+Newsrooms should review RTDNA’s coverage guidelines for hurricanes and natural disasters.

 Note, in particular, the emphasis on the safety of news teams.
 News managers, also remember that your team members covering the hurricane may face personal losses and trauma themselves.
 Be prepared to mitigate the psychological effects of disaster reporting.